FloEll/QWaterModel/README.md

 # Install QWaterModel
 1. Open QGis3
 2. click on Plugins>Manage and Install Plugins
-3. Open the 'Settings' and tick the field 'Show also experimental Plugins
-4. click on 'All' then search for 'QWaterModel' and click the 'Install Plugin' Button
+3. click on 'All' then search for 'QWaterModel' and click the 'Install Plugin' Button
-5. QWaterModel should then install
+4. QWaterModel should then install
-6. Enable QWaterModel by ticking the field left to the QWaterModel Icon in the Plugins list.
+5. Enable QWaterModel by ticking the field left to the QWaterModel Icon in the Plugins list.

 You should be ready to use QWaterModel now.